firozkhan18/technologies-notes/core-java-basics-1.md

 3. Decorator: Decorator contains a HAS a Relationship in simple word we can say it has a instance variable that holds reference for component they implement same component which they are going to decorate.
 Here a Decorator is an abstract class which extends the currency.
 4. Concrete Decorator: it’s an implementation of Decorator So USD Dollar and SGD Dollar are the implementation of Decorator contains instance variable for component interface or the thing which they are going to decorate.

+1. **Component Interface:** The `Currency` class serves as the component interface that can be decorated.
+2. **Concrete Components:** The `Rupee` and `Dollar` classes are implementations of the `Currency` interface.
+3. **Decorator Class:** The `Decorator` abstract class extends `Currency` and includes a method for getting the description.
+4. **Concrete Decorators:** The `USDDecorator` and `SGDDecorator` classes extend the `Decorator` class and add specific behavior while holding a reference to a `Currency` object.

+#### Advantages of the Decorator Pattern:
+1. **Flexibility:** The Decorator Pattern is more flexible than inheritance, allowing dynamic behavior changes at runtime.
+2. **Enhanced Functionality:** It provides a way to add or modify functionality to objects without modifying the original object or class.

 - Advantage of Decorator design Pattern in Java
 In brief we see what the main advantages of using decorator design patterns are.
 1. Decorator Pattern is flexible than inheritance because inheritance add responsibilities at compile time and it will add at run-time.
 2. Decorator pattern enhance or modify the object functionality

+#### Disadvantages of the Decorator Pattern:
+1. **Complexity:** The pattern can introduce a lot of small objects, making the codebase harder to maintain and understand.
+2. **Overhead:** Each decorator adds a level of indirection, which can introduce additional complexity and runtime overhead.

 - Disadvantage
 Main disadvantage of using Decorator Pattern in Java is that the code maintenance can be a problem as it provides a lot of similar kind of small objects (each decorator).

+In summary, the Decorator Pattern is a powerful way to extend the behavior of objects dynamically and should be used when you need flexibility in enhancing functionality without affecting other instances.

 ### Differences between String, StringBuffer and StringBuilder in Java
 String in Java